-HIIT encompasses short sessions of high-intensity exercise, with periods of rest and recovery in between.
+HIIT encompasses short, high-intensity exercise sessions, with periods of rest and recovery in between.
 The workout sequences are typically repeated for 20 to 30 minutes.
-Besides being ideal for those with limited time, HIIT has also been proven to be one of the most effective forms of cardiovascular exercises that you can perform.
+Besides being ideal for those with limited time, HIIT has also been proven to be one of the most effective forms of cardiovascular exercise that you can perform.

-Moreover, there a wide range of other excellent benefits that offer even more reason to embrace high-intensity interval training.
+Moreover, there is a wide range of other excellent benefits that offer even more reasons to embrace high-intensity interval training.
 Let's explore some of those benefits:

-You Can Burn Loads of Calories in a Short Span of Time
+You Can Burn Loads of Calories in a Short period

-In a study comparing the calories burned during 30 minutes each of HIIT, running, biking, and weight training, it was revealed that HIIT burned over 25 percent more calories than other forms of exercise.It's important to note that those who engaged in HIIT exercised for less time than those who engaged in the other exercises, even though each exercise session lasted 30 minutes.
+A study comparing the calories burned during 30 minutes each of HIIT, running, biking, and weight training revealed that HIIT burned over 25 percent more calories than other forms of exercise.It's important to note that those who engaged in HIIT exercised less than those who engaged in the other exercises, even though each exercise session lasted 30 minutes.
 This is because HIIT repetition included some moments of rest.

-That means HIIT allows you to burn virtually the same amount of calories, but spend a shorter period exercising.
+That means HIIT allows you to burn virtually the same calories but spend a shorter period exercising.

 You Can Build More Muscle and Maintain Muscle Mass Much Easily